saurabhs679/AgileMinds-Soen6011summer2023/README.md

 npm install
 npm start

+### Summary of features developed for Sprint 2:
+We implemented a login and register feature, created a JSON file which acts like a DB, employer dashboard where an employer can add jobs and remove jobs also see a list of employees who applied for that job and tracking functionality to add tracking features for posted jobs and applied candidates.

 ## Conclusion
 The career services platform provides a comprehensive solution for job seekers and employers to connect and streamline the hiring process.
 With its user-friendly interface and robust features, the platform aims to revolutionize the way students find jobs and employers identify top talent.